Secrets from Bear Canyon

 July 10, 2016

-It’s only source of heat (right family?) is a wood burning stove and they raised those 9 amazing children in just a couple bedrooms and ONE BATHROOM.
+It’s only source of heat (right, family?) is a wood burning stove and they raised those 9 amazing children in just a couple bedrooms and ONE BATHROOM.
 6 of their children were girls.
 ONE BATHROOM.
 Grandpa taught school and he and Grandma both always had at least one extra job or business.
-Some of my favorites to reflect on are the bakery (they bought and ran a bakery in Bozeman requiring early mornings and late nights), their trips to Alaska to work in the fish canneries (for the money but also for the adventure, in their 50’s by the way, when most people are avoiding adventures), teaching accordion lessons (Grandma – she stayed one lesson ahead of the students), paper routes and being security guards (again in Alaska).

-3. They knew early on that there are lots of wonderful things money cannot buy and this is where they invested their energies: books, music music music (each of them and all 9 children play at least one instrument), wholesome cooking and eating before it was popular, dancing, building stuff (ask Grandpa about his “Hardly Davidson” or any of his dozens of contraptions), walking in nature, simple entertainments (if they even have a TV now it’s decades old and receives a few channels).
+- They knew early on that there are lots of wonderful things money cannot buy and this is where they invested their energies: books, music music music—each of them and all 9 children play at least one instrument, wholesome cooking and eating before it was popular, dancing, building stuff—ask Grandpa about his “Hardly Davidson” or any of his dozens of contraptions, walking in nature, simple entertainments—they didn't own a TV until approximately 2013.
 The present day takeaway for me is to be interested in lots of things that don’t cost money.
-There’s sooo much to be interested in and learn and do and almost all of us have gobs more free time than did Darwin and Barb.
-If shopping is your hobby, try replacing it with trips to the bookstore, exercising, picking up a new sport, getting outdoors, planting a garden, competitive origami, finding the best cinnamon roll in your city, and hoping your garden grows – to name just a few.
+There’s so much to be interested in and learn and do and almost all of us have gobs more free time than did Darwin and Barb.
+If shopping is your hobby, try replacing it with trips to the bookstore, exercising, picking up a new sport, getting outdoors, planting a garden, competitive origami, finding the best cinnamon roll in your city, and hoping your garden grows, to name just a few.

 *Not a word, per spellcheck.
 But it fits and I like it and I shall thus use it.